mikeoc61/currency_monitor/README.md

   database update, the database quote and timestamps are updated with most current info from Currency Layer service.

+- init_dynamo_table.py is used to initialize the DynamoDB table with Abbreviations, Current Rates and Timestamp for each supported Currency.
+Run this once after table is created typically using the AWS console or AWS CLI.

 - currency_config.py contains various configuration variable definitions along
   with currency abbreviations and associated descriptions.
 Used with the lambda versions.